-The aim of this report is to provide a narrative context to accompany the accounts of South Yorkshire Passenger Transport Executives (SYPTE) which show its financial position and performance for the year and its prospects for future years.
+This report provides a narrative context to accompany the Accounts of South Yorkshire Passenger Transport Executive which show its financial position and performance for the year and its prospects for future years.

 The Statement of Accounts contains all the Financial Statements and Disclosure Notes required by statute.
-They have been prepared in accordance with the 2016/17 Code of Practice on Local Authority Accounting (the Code) together with guidance notes, as published by the Chartered Institute of Public Finance and Accountancy.
+They have been prepared in accordance with the 2017/18 Code of Practice on Local Authority Accounting (the Code) together with guidance notes, as published by the Chartered Institute of Public Finance and Accountancy.